zopefoundation/zope.app.apidoc/src/zope/app/apidoc/codemodule/directives.rst

 The ``importModule`` directive allows you to set the ``__import_unknown_modules__`` flag of the class registry.
 When this flag is set to false, paths will only be looked up in :data:`sys.modules`.
-When set true, and the :data:`sus.modules` lookup fails, the import function of the class registry tries to import the path.
+When set true, and the :data:`sys.modules` lookup fails, the import function of the class registry tries to import the path.
 The hook was provided for security reasons, since uncontrolled importing of modules in a running application is considered a security hole.